virocon-organization/virocon/docs/definitions.rst

 Probability that an environmental contour is exceeded (exceedance probability).
 The exceedance probability, α, corresponds to a certain recurrence or return period, Tr, which describes the average time period between two consecutive environmental states that exceed the contour.
-Here, the return period Tr is given in years, while Ts, the state duration of independent events is given in hours.
-E.g. when considering 1-hour or 3-hour sea states as independent, the formula below is appropriate.
+In the following formula, the return period Tr is given in years, while Ts, the state duration of independent events is given in hours.

+:math:`\alpha= \frac{T_s}{T_r * 365.25 * 24}`

 Note that exceedance can be defined in various ways for environmental contours (Mackay and Haselsteiner, 2021) [2]_ .

-:math:`\alpha= \frac{T_s}{T_r * 365.25 * 24}`

 **State duration Ts**